pgpavlides/php_garden/README.md

 <img src="https://i.ibb.co/8nwm1gq/Divider.png" width="100%" >
 </p>

-### 3.2 Data types
+### 3.2 Data types 🔰

+#### 👉 Integers:
-- **Integers**: Represent whole numbers, such as 42 or -123.
+Represent whole numbers, such as 42 or -123.

 ```php
 $a = 42;
 $b = -123;
 ```

+#### 👉 Floats:
-- **Floats**: Represent numbers with decimal places, such as 3.14 or -0.01.
+Represent numbers with decimal places, such as 3.14 or -0.01.

 ```php
 $c = 3.14;
 $d = -0.01;
 ```

+#### 👉 Strings:
-- **Strings**: Represent sequences of characters, such as "Hello, world!" or "php".
+Represent sequences of characters, such as "Hello, world!" or "php".
 ```php
 $e = "Hello, world!";
 $f = "php";
 ```

+#### 👉 Booleans:
-- **Booleans**: Represent truth values, either true or false.
+Represent truth values, either true or false.

 ```php
 $g = true;
 $h = false;
 ```

+#### 👉 Arrays:
-- **Arrays**: Represent ordered collections of values, either indexed by numbers (called numeric arrays) or by strings (called associative arrays).
+Represent ordered collections of values, either indexed by numbers (called numeric arrays) or by strings (called associative arrays).

 ```php
 $numbers = array(1, 2, 3, 4, 5);
 $associative_array = array("one" => 1, "two" => 2, "three" => 3);
 ```

+#### 👉Objects:
-- **Objects**: Represent instances of classes, which can contain both data and behavior.
+Represent instances of classes, which can contain both data and behavior.

 ```php
 class Car {